KasaVarun/neu-self-improve-ai/README.md

 3. Analyze the structure and behavior of the learned policy.
 4. Demonstrate how congestion-aware pricing emerges from optimal control.

-This formulation and solution approach directly correspond to the **Low68 queueing example**
+This formulation and solution approach directly correspond to the **Low68 queue pricing example**, where arrival rates are controlled via pricing decisions and optimal policies exhibit congestion-dependent threshold behavior.

+---

 ## 2. Markov Decision Process (MDP) Formulation